Dependent upon Ordinary Means of Grace

 We hope to be a presence in the community that conforms to what Jesus taught in Matthew 5:14-16 when He encourages them saying, “You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”

-Sermon on this Core Value: Serving in the Community
+Sermon on serving: Serving in the Community

 Active in Church Planting & Mission Sending